qhaydar/qhaydar/README.md

 ## 🚀 About Me

-I'm a passionate developer specializing in **AI applications** and **full-stack development**.
-I love creating tools that leverage cutting-edge AI technologies to solve real problems.
+I'm a passionate developer specialising in **AI applications** and **full-stack development**.
+I'm creating tools that leverage cutting-edge AI technologies to solve real problems.

 🔭 **Currently working on:** AI-powered productivity tools and RAG-based applications
 🌱 **Learning:** Advanced prompt engineering, vector databases, and LLM fine-tuning
-💡 **Interests:** Conversational AI and GenAI Applications ⚡ **Fun fact:** Well...I just love building stuff!
+💡 **Interests:** Conversational AI and GenAI Applications

 ---